Glynwood Center for Regional Food & Farming

 These events are partially funded by the USDA’s Northeast Sustainable Agriculture Research & Education (NESARE) program (LNE22-437), in collaboration with the Glynwood Center for Regional Food and Farming and the University of Vermont.

-celebrates the rich history and promising future of rye in New York.
+NY Rye Week celebrates the rich history and promising future of rye in New York.
 Rye has deep roots in our state's agricultural and culinary heritage and is poised for a resurgence as a popular and versatile crop that benefits human and environmental health.